The Empress (TV series): Filming

-The story line takes place primarily in Vienna, though parts of the first episode are set in Bavaria, where the young Elisabeth was living when she met the emperor.
+The storyline takes place primarily in Vienna, though parts of the first episode are set in Bavaria, where the young Elisabeth was living when she met the emperor.
 Nonetheless, exterior filming was completed in Germany, primarily in Bavaria.
 For studio work, the production moved to Babelsberg Studio in Potsdam.
-Location shooting was completed in cities such as Bayreuth, Stein, Bamberg, Dinkelsbühl, Eckersdorf and Aidhausen.
+Location shooting was completed in cities such as Bayreuth, Stein, Bamberg, Dinkelsbühl, Eckersdorf, and Aidhausen.
 Several historical locations were used, including Schloss Weißenstein in Pommersfelden, which stood in for Schönbrunn Palace.
 Exterior scenes of Sisi's childhood home were filmed at Eyrichshof Castle near Ebern, although the family's summer home was actually the nearby Possenhofen Castle.

-After Netflix renewed the series, filming for the second season had started in Prague, Czech Republic by September 2023.
+After Netflix renewed the series, filming for the second season began in Prague, Czechia, by September 2023.
 Additional filming was done in Zagreb, Croatia.

-Production on the third season of the series began in Prague in September 2025.
+Production on the third season began in Prague in September 2025.
+Production ended in January 2026, and the series is set for release in November of that year.

 Reception

-The Empress debuted at number one following its release on 29 September 2022, with 47.2 million hours watched in four days (29 September to 2 October 2022), becoming Netflix's most-watched non-English language series for over a week.
+The Empress debuted at number one following its release on 29 September 2022, with 47.2 million hours watched in four days (29 September to 2 October 2022), becoming Netflix's most-watched non English-language series for over a week.
 Within 11 days, it was running in approximately 18.7 million homes and was the second most-watched Netflix series worldwide (behind Dahmer – Monster: The Jeffrey Dahmer Story), with 106.6 million hours streamed.
-It was in the top ten in 79 countries in its first week, and in 88 countries in its second week.
+It was in the top ten in 79 countries in its first week and in 88 countries in its second week.
 Within 18 days, it was streamed for nearly 135 million hours in around 23.6 million homes worldwide.

 The Empress is the most successful German original production on Netflix since the 2020 war drama Barbarians.
-The series had 59.43 million hours watched worldwide from October 3–9, 2022, and it was the seventh most popular non-English series of 2022, with five weeks in the global top 10 and 159,800,000 hours watched from September 25 to October 30.
+The series had 59.43 million hours watched worldwide from 3–9 October 2022, and it was the seventh most popular non-English series of 2022, with five weeks in the global top 10 and 159,800,000 hours watched from 25 September to 30 October.